 4. Aam Panna

 A soothing summer drink that cools your body from within.
 Fragrant and flavourful, Aam Panna is a healthy and fresh alternative to your fizzy drinks or packaged juices.
+It is a desi hit which is not only refreshing but also energizing.

 (Also read: 10 Home Remedies to Treat a Heat Stroke)